VladislavTikh/TicTacToe/Diagrams/README.md

 6. Application adds new user in the database
 7. End.
 ##### 1.2.2 Login<a name="1.2.2"></a>
-**Описание.** "Login" provides user ability to login under existing credentials.
+**Describtion.** "Login" provides user ability to login under existing credentials.
 Flow of events:
 1. User enters "Username", "Password" fields in the required fields.
 2. Application validates entered data according to the restrictions.